-- The per capita own revenue earned by corporations is four times the per capita own revenue of councils and committees.
-This points towards the collection mechanisms employed by the corporations as well as their overall efficiency in human capital management - However, a large proportion of the own revenues are generated in 1 ULB, i.e., Gurugram (MCG).
-If we exclude Gurugram from the mix, the per capita revenue of corporations drops by an average of 43% in the 3 years concerned, while the corresponding average for all 60 ULBs put together is at a similar level of 41% - While, per capita own revenues are
+The per capita own revenue earned by corporations is four times the per capita own revenue of councils and committees.
+This points towards the better collection mechanisms employed

+- However, a large proportion of the own revenues are generated in 1 ULB, i.e., Gurugram (MCG).
+If we exclude Gurugram from the mix, the per capita revenue of corporations drops by an average of 43% in the 3 years concerned, while the corresponding average for all 60 ULBs put together is at a similar level of 41% - While, per capita own revenues are largely stagnant for committees and councils with a slight overall increase, the corresponding trend in corporations displays an annual decline with an overall fall of more than 20%